 Some years later, John Lennon would say that “Love Me Do” was “Paul’s song.”
 Lennon explained that McCartney had written it when he was about 15-16 years old, adding, “I might have helped on the middle eight, but I couldn’t swear to it…” Lennon did say, however, that the song had been around awhile, and the Beatles had used it in their early performing – “in Hamburg even, way, way before we were songwriters.”
 McCartney, was more generous about Lennon’s involvement with the song, saying that “Love Me Do” was “completely co-written.
 It might have been my original idea, but some of them really were 50-50s, and I think that one was.
 It was just Lennon and McCartney sitting down without either of us having a particularly original idea.”

 In any case, the song would rise on the British music charts during October and November 1962, reaching No. 17, making it the Beatles’ first Top 20 hit.
-However, the song wouldn’t arrive in the America until 1964.
+However, the song wouldn’t officially arrive in the American market until late April 1964.
 But for the Beatles, that wasn’t even a consideration at the time.
 They were just thrilled to have their first major recording.“For me that was more important than anything else,” Ringo Starr would say of their breakthrough hit.
 “That first piece of plastic.
 You can’t believe how great that was.
 It was so wonderful.
 We were on a record!”
 John Lennon put it this way: “In Hamburg we clicked.
 At the Cavern we clicked.
 But if you want to know when we ‘knew’ we’d arrived, it was getting in the charts with ‘Love Me Do’.
 That was the one.
 It gave us somewhere to go.”
 George Harrison recalled it as the song that opened the doors:

 “First hearing ‘Love Me Do’ on the radio sent me shivery all over.
 It was the best buzz of all time.
 We knew it was going to be on Radio Luxembourg at something like 7:30 on a Thursday night.
 I was in my house in Speke and we all listened in.
 That was great, but after having got to 17 [on the charts] I don’t recall what happened to it.
 It probably went away and died, but what it meant was that the next time we went to EMI, they were more friendly: ‘Oh, hello lads.
 Come in.'”“Love Me Do” – with “P.S.
 I Love You” on the B side – became the Beatles debut single in the U.K. The song’s production had the guiding hand of George Martin, then manager of one of four record labels at EMI, his being Parlophone, on which “Love Me Do” first appeared, as shown above.
 Martin, however, had not produced much pop music, though he had done well with some show tunes and comedy recordings, and had also worked with artists such as Shirley Bassey.